 Lows, mids, highs

-When I listen to Idioteque by Radiohead with the Indy Evo, I’m able to pick out little details like the quiet synthesized percussion panned left at about 1:51, but not quite as well as I usually can.
-Listening to Xtal by Aphex Twin, the sub-bass overpowers a lot of the the track.
+When I listen to Idioteque by Radiohead with the Indy Evo, I’m able to pick out little details, like the quiet synthesized percussion panned left at about 1:51, but not quite as well as I usually can.
+Listening to Xtal by Aphex Twin, the sub-bass overpowers a lot of the track.
 The quiet, staticky sounds normally audible in the background aren’t very present, and the track is really lacking in the high end, no doubt due to getting overshadowed by bass.
 Basically, it doesn’t sound as good with the Indy Evo.

 Can you use the Skullcandy Indy Evo for phone calls?